Karim2007903/ai-palestinian-students-university-advisor/README.md

 The agent combines reasoning and acting to help students find suitable universities, scholarships, and admission opportunities around the world using real-time web search capabilities.

-This repository also serves as a lightweight, terminal-run version of my AI education advisory initiative, **Anyverse Palestine**.

 ## Project Structure
 - `main.py`: Contains the complete implementation including:
   - `Agent` class for managing conversations